jtlapp/kysely-mapper/README.md

 Table mappers are also able to produce parameterized, compiling queries that compile the underlying Kysely query builder on the first execution and use this compilation for subsequent executions.
 You can provide parameters for values that can vary from execution to execution, particularly in query filters that define "where" clauses.
 Inserted and updating objects are always fully parameterized, so these too can vary from execution to execution.

-Any mapped query can be compiled by calling its `compile()` method, and the resulting compilation can be called via the methods available to the uncompiled query.
+Any mapped query can be compiled by calling its `compile()` method, and the resulting compilation can be called via most of the methods available to the uncompiled query.
 However, you must call `columns()` on insert and update queries prior to compilation:

 ```ts
 const compilingInsert = table